Support local dairy farmers during June Dairy Month

 Consider also that the top eight U.S. states account for two-thirds of total U.S. milk production, but California and Wisconsin alone account for almost one-third of national milk production, according to the U.S. Department of Agriculture’s National Agricultural Statistics Service (NASS).
 In 2019, that meant Wisconsin produced 14 percent of the U.S. total of 218.4 billion pounds of milk.

 So what can you do to help support June Dairy Month?
-Help your local dairy farmers by going to local creameries like Sassy Cow Creamery in Bristol (right up Highway N north of Sun Prairie) and purchase more milk, ice cream and cheese.
+Help your local dairy farmers by going to local creameries and purchase more milk, ice cream and cheese.
 Many of these creameries and dairy operations sell other locally produced cheese and dairy items, so purchasing these items is helping to support those operations as well.

-Buying locally produced dairy and milk products in local supermarkets like Woodman’s and Pick’n Save are great ways to support local dairy farmers too.
+Buying locally produced dairy and milk products in local supermarkets are great ways to support local dairy farmers, too.

 It’s always dairy good to buy local, but this June, you should be really moo-tivated.